vital345/spotify_mute/README.md

 # spotify_mute
-python script to mute spotify automatically when it plays advertisements
+python script to mute spotify automatically when it plays advertisements only on windows

 ## prerequisites